Woodcut: History

 Woodcut originated in China in antiquity as a method of printing on textiles and later on paper.
 The earliest woodblock printed fragments to survive are from China, from the Han dynasty (before 220), and are of silk printed with flowers in three colours.
 "In the 13th century the Chinese technique of blockprinting was transmitted to Europe."
 Paper arrived in Europe, also from China via al-Andalus, slightly later, and was being manufactured in Italy by the end of the thirteenth century, and in Burgundy and Germany by the end of the fourteenth.
+The Islamic world may have further provided Europe with the technique of blockprinting via Egyptian Romani migrating into Bavaria and Bohemia at the start of the 15th century.
+They had experience in ṭarsh printing since the 10th century, and there are numerous similarities between early European woodcuts and the ṭarsh, such as the focus on religious iconography, the lack of workshop identifiers, and being impressed on a single side of a page, with a yellow, red, brown and green color palette.

 In Europe, woodcut is the oldest technique used for old master prints, developing about 1400, by using, on paper, existing techniques for printing.
 One of the more ancient single-leaf woodcuts on paper that can be seen today is The Fire Madonna (Madonna del Fuoco, in the Italian language), in the Cathedral of Forlì, in Italy.
 Initially religious subjects, often very small indeed, were by far the most common.
 Many were sold to pilgrims at their destination, and glued to walls in homes, inside the lids of boxes, and sometimes even included in bandages over wounds, which was superstitiously believed to help healing.